17th Aero Squadron: Transfer to the AEF

 On 25 October, the squadron was again ordered to prepare itself to move.
 Estourmel was selected as an Advanced Landing Ground and Exnes as the site of a new Aerodrome.
 However, new orders were received that the squadron was to "go south" which meant being transferred to the American sector and joining the American Expeditionary Forces (AEF).
 The news had a mixed reception, as the squadron wanted naturally to join its own forces, however, the squadron had been quite happy fighting with the RAF forces and learned their game and how to play it well.

 The order came to turn in all British supplies and prepare to depart.
 This included the squadron's Sopwith Camels, as the squadron would be re-equipped by the AEF.
-RAF Major General Charles Longcroft, flew over in his Camel and assembled the entire squadron in a hangar.
+RAF Brigadier General Charles Longcroft, flew over in his Camel and assembled the entire squadron in a hangar.
 He walked the ranks and spoke to many of the men and asked what their work had been in America and what they did as part of the squadron.
 He then read to all a letter from General Julian Byng, commander of the British Third Army expressing to the squadron his sincere appreciation for their excellent and hard work.
 The moment was impressive.
 Afterward, General Longcroft came to the Officer's mess and thanked each and every pilot and officer for their efforts in behalf of the Royal Air Force.

 On 1 November the squadron entrained on the railhead at Saulty, proceeding on the long trip to Toul in the American Sector.
 On its arrival, the 17th Aero Squadron was assigned to the 4th Pursuit Group and was assigned to Croix de Metz Aerodrome on the north side of the city.
 The AEF assigned French SPAD S.XI aircraft to the squadron, but before the squadron was fully organized, the armistice with Germany was signed on 11 November and active operations by the squadron ended.